The Harford County Public School System believes that students are bright in many different ways. Educators

 recognize public schools with Gifted and Talented education programs that are aligned with

 Maryland’s Criteria for Excellence: Gifted and Talented Program Guidelines.

-Students wishing to take the PSAT on October 19, 2019 will have the opportunity to register for the
+Students wishing to take the PSAT on Saturday, October 16, 2021 will have the opportunity to

-under Maryland Senate Bill 740, College and Career Readiness Designation.
-October 19 will be the
+admissions, and under Maryland Senate Bill 740, College and Career Readiness Designation.

 The PSAT is also used to identify students who may experience success in Advanced Placement courses

 in high school.
 For more information about PSAT, please visit:

 Should you have any additional questions about the PSAT or testing, please contact your student’s

 Please register for your child to take the PSAT on your school's home page.